HunterKart/proficiency-faculty-evaluation/docs/prd.md

     2. An automated script performs nightly backups of the storage location for uploaded documents.
     3. All backups are stored in a secure, off-server location.
     4. A `RECOVERY.md` document in the project repository details the step-by-step procedure to restore the system from backups.

+**Story 1.9: Provision and Configure External Services**

+-   **Blocks:** Story 6.2
+-   **As a** Project Lead, **I want** a designated human user to provision and configure all necessary external services, **so that** the development team has the required credentials to build and integrate dependent features.
+-   **Acceptance Criteria:**
+    1. A human user (e.g., the Project Lead or a client representative) is explicitly assigned this responsibility.
+    2. Accounts for all required third-party services (e.g., Gemini API) are created.
+    3. All necessary API keys and credentials have been acquired.
+    4. Credentials are to be securely documented and provided to the development team.
+-   **Dev Note:** This is a critical-path project management task, not a software development task.
+It blocks development on multiple features.

 #### **Epic 2: Historical Data Onboarding & System Priming**